Decarbonizing Buildings

 Energy Efficiency Requirements for Existing Buildings

 We need to switch the fuel sources for buildings from fossil fuels to renewables.
 In addition, we need to reduce the amount of energy that buildings consume.
 The least impactful, most affordable unit of energy is a unit of energy not consumed at all.
 While the vast majority of new buildings are energy efficient; many existing buildings are very inefficient.
-In fact, some older, less efficient buildings in cold climates are unable to switch to electric heating in due to the amount of heat they lose through cracks and poor insulation.
+In fact, some older, less efficient buildings in cold climates are unable to switch to electric heating due to the amount of heat they lose through cracks and poor insulation.
 For these reasons and more, increasing efficiency for existing buildings is necessary, and local-level policy can play a key role in that effort.

 Green Roof Mandate